mbdx6cw3/PairNetOps-v2/README.txt

     [3] - Calculate energy wrt to geometric variable.
     [4] - Calculate distance matrix RMSD.

-[5] Convert MD output into QM input.
-Recommended to use interactively.
+[5] Convert QM output into ML or MD input.
+Recommended to submit to batch.
     [1] - Convert to ML input.
     You will need a permutations.txt file if doing permutational shuffling.
     [2] - Convert to MD input (.gro format).